Catherine of Austria, Queen of Portugal: Early life

-An Infanta of Castile and Archduchess of Austria, Catherine was the posthumous daughter of King Philip I by Queen Joanna of Castile.
+An Infanta of Castile and Archduchess of Austria, Catherine was the posthumous daughter of King Philip I and Queen Joanna of Castile.
 Catherine was born in Torquemada and named in honor of her maternal aunt, Catherine of Aragon.
-She remained with her mentally unstable mother.
+As the queen had no midwife at the time, she was assisted during childbirth by her lady-in-waiting, María de Ulloa.

-All of her five older siblings, except Ferdinand, were born in the Low Countries and had been put into the care of their aunt Margaret of Austria, but Joanna kept hold of young Catherine.
-Catherine actually stayed with her mother during imprisonment at Tordesillas during her grandfather Ferdinand of Aragon's time as regent and her elder brother Carlos as co-king.
-When the time came for her to marry, Catherine was released from the custody that her mother was to endure until her death.
+All of her five older siblings, except Ferdinand, were born in the Habsburg Netherlands and had been put into the care of their aunt Margaret of Austria, but Joanna kept young Catherine by her side.
+Catherine stayed with her mother during her imprisonment at Tordesillas during her grandfather Ferdinand II of Aragon's time as regent and her elder brother Charles's reign as co-king.
+When the time came for her to marry, Catherine was released from the custody her mother was to endure until her death.